-- Specialized equipment and procedures require training specific to the equipment being used and must be done by a competent person. - An overview of; Work positioning, Adjustable lanyard for work positioning, Prusik knot, Wood pole climbing, Lineman's body belt, Fixed Ladders and Climbable Structures, and Leading edge fall protection system. - A review of fall protection on; vehicles and loads, Mobile Elevating Work Platforms (MEWP).
+- Specialized equipment and procedures require training specific to the equipment being used and must be done by a competent person. - An overview of; Work positioning, Adjustable lanyard for work positioning, Prusik knot, Wood pole climbing, Lineman's body belt, Fixed Ladders and Climbable Structures, Leading edge fall protection system. - A review of fall protection on; vehicles and loads, Boom-supported work platforms and aerial devices, Scissor Lifts and Elevating Platforms with similar Characteristics, Lifts without anchor points.

-Chapter 8: Potential Injuries Due to Falls
+Chapter 9: Potential Injuries Due To Falls

-Goal: The student should have an understanding of the effect of a fall on the human body, and how to reduce the risk of injuries due to a fall.
+Goal: The student will have an understanding of the effect of a fall on the human body, and how to reduce the risk of injuries due to a fall.

-- 1. The student should have a basic understanding of mechanism of injury in falls. - 2.
-The student should have a basic understanding of suspension trauma, and how to reduce the effects. - 3.
-The student should have an understanding of the importance of selecting the correct harness, don a harness correctly, and understand how a properly fitted and adjusted harness can reduce the risk of injury. - 4.
-The student should understand the safety procedures to be followed before and during the harness suspension.
+- 1. The student will have a basic understanding of mechanism of injury in falls. - 2.
+The student will have a basic understanding of suspension trauma, and how to reduce the effects. - 3.
+The student will have an understanding of the importance of selecting the correct harness, don a harness correctly, and understand how a properly fitted and adjusted harness can reduce the risk of injury. - 4.
+The student will understand the safety procedures to be followed before and during the harness suspension.

-Effect Of Falling On The Human Body
+Effect Of Falling On The Human Body (Section 141)